contributed by Catherine Wilson

-Running any organization–from a school to a business to digital-space startups–isn’t simple in this day and age.
+Running any organization–from a school to business to digital-space startups–isn’t simple in this day and age.

 The market for education professional development is wide and extremely competitive.
 Finding the best resources–within your school or district, or beyond–isn’t as easy as looking down the street.
 Resources abound, but geography matters.
 Travel isn’t cheap.
 The beauty of the demand for better access to these resources is that it has spearheaded a movement to expand communication to new levels.

-The internet hasn’t just provided us with information at our fingertips, but has also supplied a way to connect and communicate with one another to find the best resources that education has to offer.
-The use of online meetings has gained in popularity since their introduction but it’s only been recently that they’ve been fully accepted as a common tool for schools working to lower travel costs and raise their options for connectivity and communication.
+The internet hasn’t just provided us with information at our fingertips but has also supplied a way to connect and communicate with one another to find the best resources that education has to offer.
+The use of online meetings has gained popularity since their introduction but only recently have they been fully accepted as a common tool for schools working to lower travel costs and raise their options for connectivity and communication.

 Accessibility for teachers to interact is a big part of how and why educators–both within and across schools–can collaborate with one another.

 Accessibility can mean many different things for districts, but the overarching idea is to make it easier to work together.
 Online staff meetings offer a way to expand that accessibility from phone calls to clear, visual communication as well as the spoken word.
 Even personnel outside the district have the same access to you and the same ability to hear your tone and read your body language as educators that work in the same building have.
 Even more than that, these tools allow students or family members that are disabled have improved access (compared to a phone or email) to IEP meetings, for example.

 There’s no way to overstate just how important clear communication is to school or district policy, or potential collaborations between students and organizations outside the classroom.
 Communication is the driving factor behind the success of most projects; prioritizing academic needs, sharing feedback for learning, and otherwise personalizing learning for a class or individual student can’t be done without clear communication.
 This is another area that online meetings offer superior functionality over traditional media.